Thanks to advancements in detection and treatment, a positive HIV diagnosis is no longer a death sentence.

 Truvada started by marketing to the LGBTQ community, because the rates of HIV and AIDS have historically been much higher in this group since the discovery of the virus in the early 1980s.

-In the United States, HIV is mainly transmitted through unprotected anal or vaginal sex and sharing needles.
-Men who have sex with men are the most severely affected population, which is why those who identify as gay and bisexual are considered to have a higher risk.
-Taking PrEP daily can help prevent transmission of the virus during unprotected anal sex.
+In the United States, HIV is mainly transmitted through anal or vaginal sex without barrier methods and sharing needles.
+Men who have sex with men are the most severely affected population and are considered to have a higher risk.
+Taking PrEP daily can help prevent transmission of the virus during anal sex without a condom.

-However, this doesn’t mean straight, cisgender people don’t have the risk.
+However, this doesn’t mean straight, cisgender people aren’t at risk.
 In fact, according to a recent

 The CDC estimates that about